mcpower/discord-link-organiser/README.md

 ## Notes

-Most of these things haven't even been implemented yet...
+- Currently only supports a single channel.

 - All removals should happen within a second or two of the message being posted.
   This is to prevent unexpected removals.

+- Gracefully falls back if the bot can't:

+  - DM the user - the bot sends a message in the channel mentioning the user, then deletes it a few moments later.

+  - delete messages in the channel - the bot asks the user to delete it for them.

-- Messages without any attachments or links will be removed.
+- Messages without any attachments or links will be removed... unless the user has manage messages permission for the channel (i.e. moderators).

 - A message is removed if there is a message which was posted or edited less than 6 months ago which contains any Twitter or Pixiv link.

+  - You can extend this to be "any time" by using a slash command.

 - Deleted links, and links that were in a previous version of the message but later edited out, can be posted again.